rdady/gear-vr-controller-windows/README.md

 Program is "AS IS", and I take no liabilities for any damage it causes.

 This is an initial commit, WIP.

+# Windows 10 - How to use

+Bluetooth pairing + connection is done automatically by the program.
+No unpairing is necessary.
+Next time automatic connection - already paired state.

+Linqpad will offer to download missing nuget packages, say YES to it.